“THIS IS THE BEST WORKOUT”, or so claims article after article. New, flashy ways to “get fit quick” seem to pop up everywhere these days.

 *H.I.I.T. (high-intensity interval training) refers to an exercise regime consisting of short “bursts” of extreme energy output, followed by short “active-recovery” periods.
 The science behind HIIT is very intriguing to me (please excuse the nerdiness that is about to ensue).
 According to newer studies, pushing your heart rate to 70-90% of its maximum for short periods of time (e.g. sprinting) deprives your muscles of more oxygen than a longer period of less strenuous cardio (e.g. long distance running).

 To compensate for this deprivation of oxygen, after finishing a workout, your body will continue to burn calories.
-This is opposed to, for example, long-distance running, where, upon finishing the activity, your body stops burning energy.
-Studies have found HIIT increases metabolic rate and provides a more effective workout for fat burning while preserving muscle mass.
+In contrast, this is opposed to, for example, long-distance running, where, upon finishing the activity, your body stops burning energy.
+Studies have found HIIT increases metabolic rate and provides a more effective fat-burning workout while preserving muscle mass.